 Challenge Overview

-Multilingual Medical Instructional Video Question Answering Challenge
+Multi-modal, Multilingual, and Multi-hop Medical Instructional Video Question Answering Challenge

 Fig. 1: Illustration of Multilingual Temporal Answer Grounding in Singe Video (mTAGSV).